jpablobr/groupies-ftw/README.md

 Fork the project.
 Make your feature addition or bug fix.
 Add tests for it.
 This is important so I don’t break it in a future version unintentionally.
-Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+Commit, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 Send me a pull request.
 Bonus points for topic branches.

 ### Copyright